Chris Lewis MP - Essex

 Meeting with CAPP | Dec 3, 2025

+During these uncertain times in our economy, it is important to increase domestic projects that help Canadians prosper.
 During my meeting with the Canadian Association of Petroleum Producers (CAPP) I learned that Canada’s LNG production is among the cleanest in the world, and that the Oil and Natural Gas projects like the Trans Mountain Pipeline contributes millions to Canada’s GDP every month.

 Conversations like this help us understand how to invest in Canada the right way.